Data-Driven Instructional Design: Leveraging Analytics for Better Outcomes

 Try it yourself

-1. Analyze: Review data from your LMS to identify key metrics.
+1. Analyse: Review data from your LMS to identify key metrics.

 2. Revise: Use insights from your analysis to make targeted improvements to one course.